-GRADUATE Credits Master of Science in Information Systems Master of Science in Cyber Security Master of Science in Nursing Master of Business Administration Master of Science in Nursing concentration in Family Nurse Practitioner .
-Status hours Per semester Per credit Per semester Per credit Full Time 1 (9 credits) \$6,480 \$720 \$4,896 \$544

-Textbooks2 \$0 When required, use of textbooks and electronic textbooks for the time needed to complete your courses is provided at no cost.
-If you wish to permanently own your textbooks, you may purchase them from ECPI's bookstore, or any other retailer you choose.
+GRADUATE Credits hours Master of Science in Information Systems Master of Science in Cyber Security Master of Science in Management Master of Science in Nursing Master of Science in Systems Engineering Master of Business Administration Per semester Per credit Master of Science in Nursing concentration in Family Nurse Practitioner Per semester Per credit Full Time (9 credits) \$6,480 \$720 \$4,896 \$544 Textbooks I 80 When required, use of textbooks and electronic to provided at no cost.
+If you wish to permanently own or any other retailer you choose.

-• Technology Fee^{3^^} \$240 (\$327 for MSN, Family Nurse Practitioner) Includes use of mobile computing devices with damage insurance, learning platforms, technology support, and other technology equipment necessary to complete courses

-^^Laptop PC Option \$300-500 additional, one-time fee - Computer Science majors may choose the ECPI configured Laptop PC with support as their mobile device included in the Technology Fee.

-California Student Tuition Recovery Fund4 Please see the footnote for details.
+- Technology Fee3^^\$240 (\$327 for MSN, Family Nurse Practitioner) Includes use of mobile computing devices with damage insurance, learning platforms, technology support, and other technology equipment necessary to complete courses - ^Laptop PC Option \$300-500 additional, one-time fee Computer Science majors may choose the ECPI configured Laptop PC with support as their mobile device included in the Technology Fee. - California Student Tuition Recovery Fund Please see the footnote for details.